UshashreeN/MLTT_Assignment/README.md

 The goal of this notebook is to discover insights by performing customer segmentation using k-means clustering algorithm and building the classification model to predict the churn probability.

+# Conclusion
 ### According to the explainer above, we can draw the following conclusions

-Female customers prone to churn more than male.
+1.Female customers prone to churn more than male.
-Customer with age more than an average (40 years old) has higher probability of churn.
+2.Customer with age more than an average (40 years old) has higher probability of churn.
-Customer with short-term contract (Monthly contract) tends to churn more than customer with long-term contract (Quaterly and Annual)
+3.Customer with short-term contract (Monthly contract) tends to churn more than customer with long-term contract (Quaterly and Annual)
-Customer who call for supports more than four times increase the probability of churn.
+4.Customer who call for supports more than four times increase the probability of churn.
-Customer with payment delay higher than an average of the sample (12 months) has higher proablity to churn.
+5.Customer with payment delay higher than an average of the sample (12 months) has higher proablity to churn.
-Customer with lower spending score tends to churn more than customer with higher spending score.
+6.Customer with lower spending score tends to churn more than customer with higher spending score.
-Customer with up to date interaction tends to churn less.
+7.Customer with up to date interaction tends to churn less.
 ​